 You might be uncomfortable sleeping in communal conditions.
 There is a risk when sleeping a few inches or feet from complete strangers who might not speak English.
 There have been reports of theft on some lines.
 In fact Elizabth's purse was rifled on a night train from Venice, Italy to Vienna, Austria.
 But she was guilty of contributary negligence — she had left it on the luggage rack in plain sight.
 She could have put a sign on it saying "Here, steal me!"
 I sleep on my valuables.

 My worst experience was on a sleeper from Bordeaux, France to Paris.
 My two compartment mates were French guys who chatted and laughed for hours.
 I couldn't understand any of it but it kept me awake.
 That was the good news.
 Before sleeping they took off their shoes, unmasking the fact that they had not washed themselves or their socks in weeks.
 Whew!
 OMG!
 What an acrid stink!
 Absolutely horrible.

 You have three sleep options on trains.
 You can sleep in a regular or recliner seat, sleep in a couchette bunk, or sleep in a mini hotel style room complete with a full bathroom.

 Sleep in Your Seat

 When I was younger I didn't use sleeping berths in western Europe since I was always able to stretch out in a first class compartment for a reasonable night's sleep, even with five other people in the compartment.
 The seats can be slid out together and the armrests lifted so that the compartment becomes the equivalent of a king size bed.
 Everybody flops in.
-When fully loaded with Eurail Pass travelers it looks like a can of sardines.
+When fully loaded with Eurail Pass travelers a six seat compartment looks like a can of sardines.